 Sail on the Newer Ships When Possible (There’s a Big Difference!)

 Over the last few years Norwegian has made big headlines by introducing some of the most extravagant ships at sea.
-Ships like the Norwegian Joy, Bliss, Encore, and Prima take cruising to another level with the public areas, restaurants, and things to do on the ship.
-For instance, you can even ride go-karts or dabble in virtual reality.
+Ships like the Norwegian Joy, Bliss, Encore, Prima, and Viva take cruising to another level with the public areas, restaurants, and things to do on the ship.
+For instance, you can even ride go-karts or dabble in virtual reality — all on a ship that’s built with a luxury feel (especially the new Prima-class vessels).

 So if you have the means, we recommend sailing on the newer ships.